Geoff McDonald I Keynote Speaker

 His HR experience has spanned leadership and talent development, organization change, capability development with particular reference to marketing, and business transformation with purpose at its core.
 Early in his career he was responsible for graduate recruitment and development, talent, acquisitions and development across Unilever’s emerging markets.
 Under his leadership he developed Unilever’s global talent and leadership centre of expertise.
 More recently he devoted his time, energy and effort to leading ground-breaking work where the HR function has played a central role in transforming Unilever’s business model with purpose at its core.

-Geoff’s work today is truly global and he is a very much sought after as a speaker, inspiring and provoking organizations to put purpose and wellbeing at the centre of everything they do.
-His experience in Unilever, under the pupilage of Paul Polman, allows him to provide very practical insights and to speak on how to go about truly embedding PURPOSE and address the taboo associated with wellbeing (particularly mental health) within a large global multi-national organization.
+Geoff’s work today is truly global and he is a very much sought-after speaker, strategic advisor and consultant.
+He inspires and provokes organizations globally to put purpose and wellbeing at the centre of everything they do.
+His experience in Unilever, under the pupillage of Paul Polman, allows him to provide very practical insights and to speak on how to go about truly embedding PURPOSE and address the taboo associated with wellbeing (particularly mental health) within a large global multi-national organization.
 With this experience comes some real learning on what may or may not work.
 He recently had the opportunity to engage with Pope Francis on how we create a more sustainable and inclusive economy through his work with the Global Foundation.

-He has spoken at Cambridge, Oxford, Bologna, Warwick Universities as well as at corporate events across Australia, Europe, Japan, North America, Turkey and Eastern Europe.
+He has spoken at Cambridge, Oxford, Bologna and Warwick Universities as well as at corporate events across Australia, Japan, North America, Europe, South Africa, Turkey and Eastern Europe.

-Geoff is a Co-Founder of a network called ‘Minds@Work’, which has grown from 14 members to over a 1000 in two years.
+Geoff is a Co-Founder of the Charity ‘Minds@Work’, which has grown from 14 members to over 2000 in four years.
 Its purpose being to inspire and equip individuals to break the stigma of mental ill health in the organizations they work in.
-He is a Trustee of ‘Family Links’, a Charity promoting and educating parents and teachers to develop emotionally-healthy children and young adults.
-He is also a Trustee of the global campaign ‘It’s a Penalty’ combatting the exploitation of young children around the world.
-He is currently an Advisor to the Global Mental Health Campaign and has been appointed to the Advisory Board of City Mental Health Alliance.
+He was previously a Trustee of ‘Family Links’, a Charity promoting and educating parents and teachers to develop emotionally-healthy children and young adults.
+He was also a Trustee of the global campaign ‘It’s a Penalty’ combating the exploitation of young children around the world.
+He is currently an Advisor to ‘United For Global Mental Health’ and has been appointed to the Advisory Board of City Mental Health Alliance.
 Geoff is a Patron of the International Stress Management Association and a Member of the Prince’s Trust Youth Opportunity Taskforce with the purpose of creating change that will unlock the potential in the UK’s youth.
 He was also recently appointed as an Advisor to a number of small Tech Start-Ups looking at how technology can pro-actively enhance the mental health and wellbeing of individuals.